datatorch/helm-charts/README.md

 DataTorch is a scalable annotation platform build for sharing and creating datasets.

+Note: You must have a license key and the image pull secret for this chart to work.

 ```bash
 helm repo add datatorch https://charts.datatorch.io
 helm install my-release datatorch/datatorch